New test capable of detecting clinically significant prostate cancer in small blood sample

 Powerful new biomarkers reveal clinical significance of carcinoma

 While malignant tumours start growing blood vessels when they are as small as 1mm in size, Dr Bhakdi said dormant tumours don’t behave the same way.
-As a result, tCEC may be one of the first typeof tumour-associated cells to be shed into the host circulation and may indicate whether or not the disease will actually harm the patient.
+As a result, tCEC may be one of the first types of tumour-associated cells to be shed into the host circulation and may indicate whether or not the disease will actually harm the patient.

 “Not all cancers need treatment,” he explained.
 “It’s not only important to detect the disease early, but also to gauge whether or not it is aggressive in nature.
 Testing for tCEC could solve both issues at the same time.